ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 <Tabs>

 <TabItem value="Umbrel">
-## Connect a Umbrel LN Node to Zeus

 Umbrel is using CLN and LND implementations.
 Also after Umbrel v 0.5.2 you can run it on clearnet too, not only Tor.

 A - Connect Umbrel using LND interface: